Ceskasporitelna/CS-chatbots-documentation/README.md

 # Documentation of George Messaging prototype

+## Goal

 ## Links

 [Web for testing](https://webchat-dev.azurewebsites.net/#874ef829-a81e-40c8-bde1-9abcacb590e1) Note: client has to start conversation

+## Goal of project

+- ease of integration with the local BE
+- integration efforts to local BE not needing extensive customisation
+- integration efforts to local BE not encountering significant problems
+- base scope of functionality implemented in/towards local bank
+- no foreseable blockers found
+- possibility to conduct a end-to-end message round trip
+- maintenance of the chat component as one core solution (compared csas vs. ebh implementation)

 ## Use case of PoC

 - user can communicate with a webchat chatbot
-- user is able to do a handover from a  chatbot to a human agent
+- user is able to do a handover from a chatbot to a human agent, to live chat
-- agent is able to do a handover back to the chatbot

 ## API Documentation